-Small conference Rm.
-B, Study rooms C & D open- walk-in only.
+Small conference Rooms, Study rooms A, B, C & D open- walk-in only.

 Need to host a meeting?
 The library has meeting, conference, and study rooms as well as the Studio 300 Makerspace available for reservations.
 Click one of the buttons below to get started.
 Frequently Asked Question and additional information about meeting rooms is listed below.

 Rooms are available to patrons of the Baxter County Library for commercial or non-profit use.
 You must include your library card number with your reservation request.

 Rooms are available during the library’s open hours.
 Before- and after-hours room use is available for an additional fee.

 Knox A Community Room is 28 ft. wide by 29 ft. long.